msaaddev/git-commands-workflows/readme.md

 ## Workflows

 Open your `.zshrc` or `.bashrc` file.
-It is located in your root directory.
+It is located in your Home directory.
 Paste the following shellcode there.

 ```sh